opentok/learning-opentok-web/README.md

 # Connecting to the session

 Upon obtaining the session ID, token, and API, the `getApiAndToken()` method calls the `initializeSession()` method.
-This method initializes an OTSession object and connects to the OpenTok session:
+This method initializes a Session object and connects to the OpenTok session:

     // Initialize Session Object